darkarnium/darkarnium.github.io/_posts/2018-12-29-Messing-with-SWD-Part-I.md

 ## SWD?

 Serial Wire Debug (SWD) is an alternate 'debugging interface' to JTAG.
-This interface can be used - with an appropriate debugger - to perform a number of operations, which has been detailed below.
-It is very much worth noting that this is by no means an exhaustive list.
+This interface can be used, with an appropriate debugger, to perform a number of useful operations; a number which have been detailed below, though this is by no means an exhaustive list.

   * Debug microprocessor cores (MCUs) attached to the system.
     * This includes display and modification of registers and memory.